MrPixle2022/Documentaion/Js/React/ListsOfData.md

 ```

-here i created an array of object that has name and age of some useres and i used the ``.map(callbackfunction)`` to loop over them and get each object, access it's name and age values and render them out as an unorderd list
+here i created an array of object that has name and age of some users and i used the ``.map(callbackfunction)`` to loop over them and get each object, access it's name and age values and render them out as an unordered list